flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    The A32NX currently does not have operating weather radar.
+    The A32NX currently does not have an operating weather radar.
 This is due to performance issues related to the default Asobo WX systems and implementing a custom ND in our aircraft.

-    The team are currently waiting on a weather API to be implemented in order to make a radar that is as realistic as possible.
+    The team is currently waiting on a weather API to be implemented to make a radar that is as realistic as possible.
 You can read the MSFS forum here.

     [MSFS Feature Request for Weather API](https://forums.flightsimulator.com/t/implement-weather-and-terrain-api-s-for-aircraft-developers-to-implement-accurate-radar-predictive-windshear-egpws-and-metar-wind-uplink/442016)